-Necen would like to acknowledge the traditional custodians of the country on which we work, in particular the Wiradjuri people on whose land Culcairn Solar Farm is proposed.
+Necen would like to acknowledge the traditional custodians of the country on which we work, in particular the Wiradjuri people on whose land Culcairn Solar Farm is being built and the BESS proposed.
 We pay respect to their connections to land, sea and the community. and we pay our respect to the Elders - past, present, and future.